 Texas residents know the process of divorce is a tough one.
 Couples are often faced with new challenges each time they enter the courtroom.
 Between the legalities of a divorce and the splitting of assets, it is easy for one to get confused and frustrated.
 There are things a couple can do to prevent this, though.
-It can be beneficial to talk to specialists who deal with every possible conflict a divorce can bring.
+It can be beneficial to talk to specialists who deal with every possible conflict divorce can bring.

-Child custody is one of the more difficult challenges a couple faces when divorcing, but there is hope.
+Child custody is one of the more difficult challenges a couple faces during divorce, but there is hope.
 It used to be that a judge would ask the child, depending on age, who they wanted to live with.
 However, this can leave a child feeling like they are betraying one of their parents.
 Psychological experts can look into family circumstances and professionally evaluate the best situation for the child.
 Their opinion on a custody agreement is one that will best suit both the parents and the child.